dotX-Automation/simple_serviceclient/simple_serviceclient_cpp/README.md

 ## Contents

-This package offers the `simple_serviceclient_cpp::Client<ServiceT>` class template, that can be used to create a ROS 2 service client just by passing the node and the service name.
+This package offers the `simple_serviceclient::Client<ServiceT>` class template, that can be used to create a ROS 2 service client just by passing the node and the service name.

 ### Features